SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ##### Head offset (8-12)
 {:.no_toc}

-Shake your head left to right as if you're disagreeing.
-All trackers should stay in place as you do so, any movement should be negligible.
-If they move too much, adjust the head offset.
+Shake your head left to right as if you’re disagreeing.
+Adjust your head offset until any movement is be negligible.
+All trackers should stay in place.

 ##### Neck Length (8-14)
 {:.no_toc}

-Move your head up and down as if you're nodding.
-All trackers should stay in place as you do so, any movement should be negligible.
-If they move too much, adjust your neck length.
+Move your head up and down as if you’re nodding OR move head side-to-side as if you're confused.
+Adjust your neck length until any movement is be negligible.
+All trackers should stay in place.

 ##### Torso length (50-70)
 {:.no_toc}

 Modify value until your SteamVR waist/hip tracker lines up with your hip bones (you can use your controller to line up your IRL hip and tracker).

-##### Chest (20-40) and waist (2-6) (when using additional spine trackers)
+##### Chest (25-40) and waist (2-6) (when using additional spine trackers)
 {:.no_toc}

 Sit down with your back curved (NOT straight) and modify until tracker is closest to hip.